avantgardnerio/loraudio/README.md

-# Loraudio
+# open-oswst

-Voice over LoRa with repeaters.
+Stealth LoRa radio mesh where the primary design principle is "only speak when spoken to".

 ## Hardware